 Yes.
 Law enforcement may approach your home to try to speak with you just like any visitor to your property may do because this isn’t a “search” under the 4th Amendment.

-In South Carolina, Can the Police Search the Inside of My Home Without a Warrant?
+In South Carolina, Can the Police Search My Home Without a Warrant?

 Generally speaking no, unless you or someone in your home consents to a search or if the police are in “hot pursuit” of a suspect.